Apostolos Andreas Monastery

-Apostolos Andreas Monastery (Απόστολος Ανδρέας; Apostolos Andreas Manastırı) is a monastery situated just south of Cape Apostolos Andreas, the north-easternmost point of the island of Cyprus, in Rizokarpaso in the Karpass Peninsula.
+Apostolos Andreas Monastery (Απόστολος Ανδρέας; Apostolos Andreas Manastırı) is a monastery situated just south of Cape Apostolos Andreas, the north-easternmost point of the island of Cyprus, in Rizokarpaso in the Karpas Peninsula.
 The monastery is dedicated to Saint Andrew and is an important site for the Cypriot Orthodox Church.
 It was once known as "the Lourdes of Cyprus", served not by an organized community of monks but by a changing group of volunteer priests and laymen.
 Both Greek Cypriot and Turkish Cypriot communities consider the monastery a holy place.
 As such, it is visited by many people for votive prayers.
 The contents of the monastery are also noteworthy.

 History

 The traditional story of the monastery's founding says that, during a journey to the Holy Land, the ship transporting Saint Andrew went off course and struck rocks here.
 On coming ashore, Andrew hit the rocks with his staff, at which point a spring gushed forth.
 The waters proved to have healing powers and restored the sight of the ship's captain, who had been blind in one eye.
 Thereafter, the site became a place of pilgrimage.
 A fortified monastery stood here in the 12th century, from which Isaac Komnenos negotiated his surrender to Richard the Lionheart.
 In the 15th century, a small chapel was built close to the shore.
 The church of the main monastery dates to the 18th century, while the main buildings are 100 years later.